 - 20% of work hours spent off-the-job training

-- Blended learning, with online study materials and a monthly one-to-one Skype tutorial, plus topic specific webinars.
+- Blended learning, with online study materials, a monthly one-to-one Skype tutorial and topic specific webinars

 Skills and behaviours

-- Identify & recommend the appropriate platform/s or channel/s to use for the media campaign
+- Identify and recommend the appropriate platform/s or channel/s to use

 - Present ideas, pitches and proposals for creative content to be further developed